 An old dog might not be able to learn new tricks, but dress him up in a bumblebee costume and you’ve got +100,000 Twitter likes right there!

-The situation is common: You know you have a winning piece, but are hesitant to put it back out there for fear of being a retread — or worse, this time it doesn’t generate the same impact.
+The situation is common: You know you have a winning piece but are hesitant to put it back out there for fear of being a retread — or worse, this time it doesn’t generate the same impact.
 Repurposing gives marketers a way to retool their content in different forms, like reimagining a text-based blog post into a visual one-pager for sales collateral.
-This lone example demonstrates the range of advantages repurposing has, as well as the many problems it can be used to solve.
+Even this lone example demonstrates the range of advantages repurposing has, as well as the many problems it can be used to solve.
 There’s no shame in going up for second plates here!
-On the contrary, it’s encouraged (I lied about the end of food analogies).
+On the contrary, it’s encouraged (I lied about no more food analogies).

-The real question is what can’t be achieved with content repurposing?
-Such tactics can be applied to all number of content marketing goals.
-The repurpose is an all-purpose approach that can:
+The real question is: what can’t be achieved with content repurposing?
+Such tactics can be applied to a number of content marketing goals and there are many benefits that can come along with repurposing some of your marketing team’s content.
+Your brand’s overall content marketing strategy can reap the advantages of adding to this strategy.
+Repurposed content is an all-purpose approach that can:

-- Boost audience reach and engagement: Not every reader of your blog will be a follower on social media, and vice versa.
-Content repurposing enables you to more effectively reach audiences regardless of platform.
-It’s likely a share of targeted customers or web visitors will miss out on a one-shot piece, so repurposing helps you cover all bases when you take a hot blog topic and make it a social graphic.
-Not only can this help expand reach, but a unified message across distribution channels will create a cohesive customer experience, which can lift engagement rates.
+- Boost audience reach and engagement: Not every reader of your blog content could be a follower on social media and vice versa.
+Repurposed content enables you to more effectively reach audiences regardless of platform.
+It’s likely a share of targeted customers or web visitors will miss out on a one-shot piece, so flipping it into something new helps your content marketing team cover all bases when you take a hot blog topic and make it a social graphic.
+Not only can this method help expand reach, but a unified message across distribution channels will create a cohesive customer experience, which can lift engagement rates.

 - Take you from zero to hero: Not every swing is going to be a home run, so don’t sweat the misses.
 Baseball players are considered all-star batters if they get a hit in one-third of their chances at the plate.
 Sometimes the conditions just aren’t right and content doesn’t land, but there’s always a second chance.
 Maybe a white paper didn’t attract the interest from leads you counted on, but an interactive presentation can present the data or content in an easily digestible way that makes all the difference.

-Familiar with the environmental three Rs of “reduce, reuse and recycle”?
-Well the same kind of mantra can be applied to a content strategy: rework, recirc and recycle (look, we even took the third R’s advice already).
+Familiar with the environmental 3 Rs of “reduce, reuse and recycle”?
+The same kind of mantra can be applied to a content strategy: rework, recirc and recycle (look, we even took the third R’s advice already).
+When approaching content repurposing from each of these angles — whether for a YouTube video or a blog post — remember to retain SEO-driven goals.
+The brand’s video content or blog content can live on for even longer and be even more effective when it’s repurposed correctly.
 The three fundamental modes of repurposing break down to:

-- Rework: Fairly straightforward, this entails a bit of revising, even some form of reshaping, but not wholesale changes.
+- Rework: This method is fairly straightforward and entails a bit of revising, even some form of reshaping, but not wholesale changes.
 For instance, a blog post that got a lot of traffic on the website can be pared down to essential elements and made into an infographic.
 The content principles are largely the same, but the new, snazzy visual can unlock further audience engagement benefits while telling the same story.

-- Recirc: Short for recirculation, this idea relates to the planned reintroduction of content.
-Type of content matters a lot here, as time-sensitive blogs can’t be pushed at all times of the year.
+- Recirc: Short for recirculation, this relates to the planned reintroduction of content.
+The type of content matters a lot here, as time-sensitive blogs can’t be pushed at all times of the year.
 This time, identify evergreen pieces, like how-tos or guides, that can be recirculated to maximum effort with minimal editing needed to get the right context.

 Guest blog posts are great from an SEO perspective, as they’re an effective means for link-building and improving organic search engine rankings.
 Such blogs also have qualities that can be leveraged in other forms, like authority or a high-profile name.
 One way to capitalize on those themes is with a live video Q&A hosted on social media with the same guest blogger.
-This makes an event out of your long-form content, as well as creates further material to mine later.
+This makes an event out of your long-form content and creates further material to mine later.

 Want to work the other way around and create evergreen content out of a dynamic event?
 A blog series from a recorded webinar is a great place to start.
 There are so many good bytes that come out of webinars, but what modern customer is going to sit around for an hour and watch a prerecorded cast?
 Broken down into a sequence of more consumable blog posts that highlight key moments, the webinar can live on and keep returning value to your content strategy.

-Short hits of content are great for social media, but serious prospects will want quality materials to learn about you, your product or your industry.
+Short hits of certain assets are great for social media content, but serious prospects will want quality materials to learn about you, your product or your industry.
 Many companies try to push thought leadership in their posts to earn that expertise.
-When it’s successful, it’s great, but some may be looking for more.
-Expand your blog ideas into a full white paper to really get to the core of the topic or solution and create a sensible, gradual and informative pathway for consumers.
+When the method is successful, it’s great, but some marketers may be looking for more.
+Expand your blog ideas and video content into a full white paper to really get to the core of the topic or solution and create a sensible, gradual and informative pathway for consumers.

-If it hasn’t been drilled in yet: Forget whatever that F. Scott Fitzgerald dictum is about there being no second acts in American life.
+If it hasn’t been made clear yet: Forget that F. Scott Fitzgerald’s dictum about there being no second acts in American life.
 Content can live on and on.
 A fruitful repurposing workflow will bear bounty time after time and can help advance key overarching goals for content marketing.

-Take a look at your cache of resources and appraise your assets of avenues for repurposing.
-There’s likely grand possibility for deriving new value from old content, a strategy that can lead to a virtuous, self-sustaining cycle.
+Take a look at your cache of resources and appraise your assets for avenues for repurposing.
+There’s likely a grand possibility for deriving new value from old content — a strategy that can lead to a virtuous, self-sustaining cycle.